wso2/product-microgateway/README.md

 ```

 #### Invoke API exposed via microgateway
-Once APIs are exposed we can invoke API with an valid jwt token or an opaque access token.
+Once APIs are exposed we can invoke API with a valid jwt token or an opaque access token.
 In order to use jwt tokens microgateway should be presented with  a jwt signed by a trusted OAuth2 service.
 There are few ways we can get a jwt token

 1. Any third party secure token service